JonasToth/macrobm/README.md

 ## Features Todo

-- command to create a configuration as starting point as example to modify - high
-- whowins subcommand to compare many results and find the winner for each category and case - mid
 - check subcommand, that will compare the statistics against a defined requirement and return 0 or -1 if the requirements are met or not. usefull for ci - mid
+- allow environment variables in the configuration that will be set when running the command for each measurement
+- 'who-wins' subcommand to compare many results and find the winner for each category and case - mid
-- Spawn runs until statistics stabilize - low
+- Spawn runs until statistics stabilize - low and not easy with current spawning
 - allow groups in the config, hierarchy, until "cases" is found.
 These are then used to configure the runs, the rest are namespaces - low, files are enough i think
-- environment variables must be handled correct - low

 ## Tests Todo